iownFFA/Agar.io-Vanilla-Macros/README.md

 # Agar.io-Vanilla-Macros
-SaladKeys Revisited:
+# SaladKeys Revisited:

-The controls are W = FEED ; SHIFT = QUADRUPLE ; Z = TRIPLESPLIT ; A = DOUBLESPLIT ; S =FREEZE CELL
+## I don't want a GUI because I want a complete Vanilla experience

-Also there are potion hacks.
-Just press 1, 2 or 3 for opening the potions.
+**Use W to macro feed, Space to split, A to doublesplit, Shift to 16.
+You CAN press 5 to get the server ip.
+But you have to press F12 and go to console for finding the server ip.**